pranabekka/pranabekka.github.io/README.md

 ### site changes

+- [ ] consider page source next to site source, at bottom. use a block in the base template.
 - [ ] image compression.
   site currently serves pretty large images. pair with multiple alternative sources in html.